ecfeed/ecfeed.csharp/README.md

 ```
 To execute the code, type 'dotnet run' in the terminal.

 Don't hesitate to experiment with the code and modify the welcome model.
-It can be recreted easily and there is no better way to learn than hands-on excercises.
+It can be recreated easily and there is no better way to learn than hands-on exercises.

 However, have in mind that the ID of every model is unique.
 If you want to copy and paste the example, be sure to change it accordingly.